ManageEngine® Applications Manager

 Attributes of a Monitor.
 Alarms will be generated, if the threshold profile condition set for these attributes is met.

-The Alarms screen provides the following:
+The Alarms screen displays a table provides the following:

 Creating Threshold Profile

 Associating Threshold and Action with Attributes